codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 ---

 Get a global picture of performance for GitOps entities, Argo Workflow entites, and pipelines in the Home dashboard.
 The Home dashboard is displayed when you log in to Codefresh, providing system-wide visualization in real-time or near real-time for all stakeholders.

-The date range filter which is the

-The Home Dashboard  three different dashboards:
+The Home Dashboard includes three different dashboards:

 * **GitOps Dashboard**
-  Get a global overview of GitOps Runtimes, clusters managed by the Runtimes, deployments and applications in the GitOps dashboard.
+  Displays a global overview of GitOps Runtimes, clusters managed by the Runtimes, deployment history, and most active applications.

 * **Argo Workflows Dashboard**
-  Get aggregated metrics on Argo Workflows and Delivery Pipelines, and identify trends.
+  Displays aggregated metrics on Argo Workflows and Delivery Pipelines for trend identify trends.

  >**TIP**
   The Argo Workflows dashboard is displayed only if you have enabled pipelines with Argo Workflows for the account.
   See

 * **Pipelines Dashboard**
-  View and analyze pipeline performance, identify bottlenecks, and trends for your CI pipelines in the Pipelines dashboard.
-  The Pipelines dashboard displays aggregated pipeline data, updated at 30-minute intervals.
-All stakeholders can get quick visibility into cross-project pipeline metrics.

-Set the date range as a global filter to define the scope of the data in the Home dashboard.
+  Displays aggregated pipeline data for performance analysis, identification of bottlenecks, and trends.

   {% include